EcoPro-Systems/Kelp-Forest-Projection/README.md

 | Mann.Kendall    | 0.009        | 0.051        | 0.213         |
 | Linregress      | 0.000        | 0.033        | 0.166         |

 One thing these tables don't show is the direction of the correction but from the quarterly plots above we see an inverse trend between Kelp and SST from a quarter before.
+The trend implies some at some temperature around ~22C the kelp abundance reaches 0.

 | Quarterly P-vals | SST_lag vs. Kelp | Time vs. SST_lag | Time vs. Kelp |
 |------------------|------------------|------------------|--------------|